shiftyp/submodule-gh-pages-example/README.md

 # Setting up your gh-pages as a submodule

 When setting up a GitHub page only repo where you have some source files and a build step, it isn't exactly clear how you should go about creating the repository without mixing your source and built files, and without having to navigate to a build directory on your github page.

 There is a way to do it, and it involves using submodules.
+If you look at this repo on GitHub you'll see that the `build` directory looks a little funny and has a commit hash next to it.
+That's because it's a submodule; a git repo within a git repo.
+If you look at what's in there, and look at the gh-pages branch, you'll see that they are exactly the same.

-You basically have a repository, inside your repository, that is also your repository...inception type stuff I know but it doesn't require superpowers.
+What we have here is a repository, inside the repository, that is also the repository...inception type stuff I know but it doesn't require superpowers to set this up for yourself.
+The advantage is your gh-pages branch will be just your built files, your master branch will have your source, and you'll still have your same build directory to build and test in.
+So let's see how to set this up:

 ## The Setup